alexisparave94/test-restaurant_challenge/README.md

 ### Create order_line Table
   - When delete a product the item menu it is going to be delete the order line should be delete also.
-  - Review the workflow to submit and order.
+  - Review the workflow to submit and order. clear
 ```console
 rails g model OrderLine order:references menu_item:references quantity:integer price:integer total:integer
 ```

+## Consulting
+  - About dependent in associations, because of the soft delete
+  - I am continue having doubts about the price here. consult with Carlos and Diego